 - Kami Rita Sherpa reached the summit of Everest a record 22 times.
 He has reached the summit of Everest 25 times in 2021.

-- Lhakpa Sherpa broke her own record a year ago to reach the summit of Everest 9 times, making her the women’s world record holder.
+- Lhakpa Sherpa broke her record a year ago to reach the Everest summit nine times, making her the women’s world record holder.

-- They have set, and broken many speeds ascend records on Everest in less than 10 hours.
+- They have set and broken many speeds ascend Everest records in less than 10 hours.

 - Nima Jangbu Sherpa became the first woman to climb Lhotse, Everest, and Kanchenjunga within 25 days.
 She is also the first Nepali woman to summit Kanchenjunga.